HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 You should also be able to buy a ready made mixes.
 If you go down this route don't substitute for general houseplant purpose products and only buy clearly marked Venus Flytrap mixes.

-You may think using Dionaea seed and growing them on is a good way to get more plants for a bargain price, but unless you are experienced with Venus Flytraps (in which case you probably won't need this article), our advice for beginners is - don't.
+You may think using Dionaea seeds and growing them on is a good way to get more plants for a bargain price, but unless you are experienced with Venus Flytraps (in which case you probably won't need this article), our advice for beginners is - don't.

 Germination can be hit or miss depending on the age of the seeds and they take a really long time to grow and mature.
 So our suggestion to propagate more plants?
 Cheat and buy fully mature plants through Amazon (or perhaps support your local garden nursery if possible).